Our Program

 Trainee Commitments

-Participating therapists become full JTSN members (with certificate of training and a listing in the JTSN Global Provider Directory) once they have completed:
+Trainees become full JTSN members (with a certificate of training and a listing in the National Therapist Directory) once they have completed:

-1. Training: Two-day live webinar on journalism profession, culture, and occupational hazards, and network logistics on December 1, 2022 (12-5 ET) and December 2, 2022 (12-4 ET).
-Training completers will receive 9 CEs, accepted by APA, NY State DoE, and most other licensing bodies.
+1. Training: Two-day live webinar on journalism profession, culture, occupational hazards, and clinical implications on December 5, 2025 (12-4 ET / 9-1 PT) and December 12, 2025 (12-5 ET / 9-2 PT).
+Participants will earn 9 CEs accepted by APA, NY State DoE, and most other licensing bodies.
+Additional 1 hour training on protocol for handling case referrals and reporting outcome and quality assurance data (scheduled flexibly).

 2. Data security measures: Implementation of simple data security improvements within two weeks after the training, with detailed instructions from the Freedom of the Press Foundation.

 3. Referrals: Trainees must be available to receive a journalist referral within one month of the initial training.
-Members will be expected to carry a minimum of one and maximum of 2 (budget allowing) journalist cases, for up to 20 sessions or 6 months (whichever comes first).
-Members will need to dedicate at least one practice slot to a journalist client for a minimum of six months.*
+Members will be expected to carry a minimum of one and maximum of two (budget allowing) journalist cases, for up to 20 sessions or six months (whichever comes first).
+Members must dedicate at least one practice slot to a journalist client for a minimum of six months.

 4. Data Reporting: Trainees must report essential data for quality assurance/program improvement purposes.
 JTSN will provide training and documents for including data reporting in your informed consent for therapy procedure.

-5. Peer Learning and Support Groups: Core group members must participate in a minimum of 5 monthly Learning and Support Groups for 6 months, and present at one group meeting.
+5. Peer Learning and Support Groups: Core group members must participate in a minimum of 4 out of 5 monthly Learning and Support Groups offered during the training period (January - June 2026), and present at one group meeting.

-Participation begins with a required two-part live training webinar from Dec 1 & 2, 2022 (9 CE hours).
+Participation begins with a required two-part live training webinar from Dec 5 & 12, 2025 (9 CE hours).
 In the two weeks following the training you will complete a training evaluation (15 minutes), and follow instructions to update your telehealth technology settings to make them secure (up to 1-2 hours if you need our assistance).
+The following week you will complete an additional 1-hour training on protocol for handling case referrals and reporting data in the program.

 Starting in January 2022 pilot therapists will begin to receive journalist referrals through JTSN.
 We ask that you schedule at least one, but no more than two, journalist clients at any given time (for more information see Referrals).

-You will also be required to participate in a monthly 90-minute Peer Learning and Support Group for six months (January – June 2023).
+You will also be required to participate in 4 out of 5 monthly 90-minute Peer Learning and Support Group (offered from January – June 2026), and present a case at one group meeting.
 Finally, you will report basic quality assurance data to the JTSN Program Director.

-In total, you can expect to spend approximately 8-14 hours per month to your JTSN work during the initial 6-month period, based on the following sample schedules:
+In total, you can expect to spend approximately 7-14 hours per month to your JTSN work during the 7-month program period, based on the following sample schedules:

 1 Journalist Case